Advanced Config¶

 # cache_dir =

-• origin_quality can be set to high,medium,low for most variants.
+methodcan be set toffmpeg,vlcordirect.bytes_per_readdetermines how many bytes of the stream to read before sending the data to your client.
+Increasing this value may cause longer load times, and lowering it may effectstuttering.origin_qualitycan be set to high,medium,low for most variants.
 Variants that make use of m3u8 will Autoselect High for the direct method if not set. ffmpeg/vlc will determine the best stream on their own.
-Some Variants can allow alternative values.
+Some Variants can allow alternative values.transcode_qualityworks with ffmpeg/vlc to use fHDHR for handling quality instead of the origin.
+Valid settings include: heavy,mobile,internet720,internet480,internet360,internet240

 [streaming]